IvanPavlak/DataManager/README.md

 # Pitches

 > [!IMPORTANT]
 > The project was refactored to use general names, models, and data.
-Generic terms such as "ModelOne" and "Gain Amount One" are used to avoid revealing any proprietary information.
+Generic terms such as `ModelOne` and `Gain Amount One` are used to avoid revealing any proprietary information.
 For this exact reason, data is generated using a [Python script](https://github.com/IvanPavlak/Data_Manager/blob/e334610f720c6bb6e9999b82ad9b9a48345bb313/DataManager.Core/Database/Data/generate_data.ipynb), and all the code has been refactored to operate with this generated data.
 Despite this refactoring, the data still closely mirrors the challenges I encountered and resolved to meet the project requirements

 ## Backend Pitch